 Share Your Medical History

-Always inform your dentist about medications, chronic conditions, or recent procedures so care can be tailored safely.
+Always inform your general dentist about medications, chronic conditions, or recent procedures, so care can be tailored safely.

 If you or a loved one is ready to prioritize senior dental health, the next step is simple.